Aviation_Apr2022

 IFS is a highly structured, fast paced course designed to provide initial aviation exposure and identify students that are aviation adaptable.
 IFS is divided into two parts: an online internet ground school portion and a flying portion at an assigned fixed-based operator (FBO.)
 The ground school portion is taught through Jeppesen online and will take two weeks to complete.
 Students will be expected to complete all their online modules in order to pass the 4 exams that will occur in the ground portion.
 Upon completion of the ground portion, students will fly a total of eleven flights which culminate into a successful check ride and solo.

-After succesful completion of IFS, the students begin the Aviation Pre-Flight Indoctrination (API).
+After successful completion of IFS, the students begin the Aviation Pre-Flight Indoctrination (API).
 This course involves academic training in aerodynamics, engineering, air navigation, aviation physiology, and water survival, as well as physically challenging practical applications of physiology and water survival training.

 Upon completion of API, a Student Naval Aviator (SNA) is assigned to one of five navy training squadrons for primary flight training using the T-6B Texan II JPATS.
 Primary flight training includes the basics of contact, instrument, formation, and aerobatic flying.
 After successful completion of primary training, student aviators are selected for their community pipeline and move on to the intermediate phase.
 Selection is based on personal preference, individual flight performance, and the needs of the service at that point and time.